 - (1) An applicant must hold a Master's degree or an equivalent - a.
 Study plan - 1.
 An applicant must be in the research study program (Study Plan A) and obtained a minimum GPA of 3.50 from a full score of 4.00 or equivalent or - 2.
-An applicant must be in the study program that focuses on the study of coursework without the thesis, however, must has the independent research for at least 3 credits and no more than 6 credits (Study Plan B)) and obtained a minimum GPA of 3.50 from a full score of 4.00 or equivalent and have the ability and potential including work experience in the field related to the study and may apply under the consent of the TGGS Committee. - b.
+An applicant must be in the study program that focuses on the study of coursework without the thesis, however, must has the independent research for at least 3 credits and no more than 6 credits (Study Plan B)) and obtained a minimum GPA of 3.50 from a full score of 4.00 or equivalent and have the ability and potential including work experience in the field related to the study and may apply under the consent of the TGGS Committee.

+An individual lacking a minimum GPA of 3.50 must have the work experience in related field and may apply under the consent of the TGGS Committee.

+- b.
 An applicant must have English language proficiency according to the rules of the TGGS. - c.
 An applicant must have other qualifications as stated in the curriculum or announced by the TGGS. - (2) An applicant must hold a Bachelor's degree or an equivalent - a.
-An applicant must obtain a minimum GPA of 3.00 from a full score of 4.00 or equivalent. - An individual lacking a minimum GPA of 3.00 but more than 2.50 must have the industrial internship, the work experience or the research in related field and may apply under the consent of the Curriculum Management Committee.
+An applicant must obtain a minimum GPA of 3.00 from a full score of 4.00 or equivalent.

+An individual lacking a minimum GPA of 3.00 but more than 2.50 must have the industrial internship, the work experience or the research in related field and may apply under the consent of the Curriculum Management Committee.
 In addition, an individual must enroll for a master's degree course offered by TGGS without counting more credits more credits to achieve all requirements as specified in the curriculum.
-The advisor will define the course and number of courses for that individual. - b.
+The advisor will define the course and number of courses for that individual.

+- b.
 An applicant must have English language proficiency according to the rules of the TGGS. - c.
 An applicant must have other qualifications as stated in the curriculum or announced by the TGGS.